-One of the properties of Aloe vera is that it has a regenerative properties for your skin.
+A study from the Amalia Simoni Argilagos Camaguey Provincial Clinical Teaching Hospital in Cuba found that one of the properties of Aloe vera is that it has regenerative properties for your skin.

 This works against many diseases and their symptoms, such as the ones that bring out mouth sores.
 Further, you can speed up the healing process and clear the pain just by using the viscous liquid of this plant.

 Fortunately, this plant is very easy to obtain and to process.
 Do the following to use it as a home remedy to treat the ulcers in your mouth: